Os Municipality (Hordaland): Coat of arms

 The coat of arms was adopted in 1949 and it was in use until 1 January 2020 when the municipality was dissolved.
 The blazon is "Gules, one large and six small roses over a rowboat Or".
 This means the arms have a red field (background) and the charge is a rowboat underneath a flower and six small stars surrounding the flower.
 The charge has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The arms were adopted in 1949 after a local competition.
 Boat building has been an important industry in Os for a long time.
 The rowboat design was chosen to symbolize the Oselvar boat which is commonly built and used in this area.
 The Oselvar is widely known for its good rowing and sailing properties.
 The roses in the coat of arms stand for the art of rosemåling which has long been used for decorations in the area.
 The small roses in the design corresponded to the number of school districts in Os when the coat of arms was new.
 The municipality often includes a mural crown over the shield.
 The arms were designed by Trygve Eriksen.

 Churches

-The Church of Norway had one parish (sokn) within the municipality of Os.
+The Church of Norway had one parish (sokn) within Os Municipality.
 It is part of the Fana prosti (deanery) in the Diocese of Bjørgvin.